bramley/phplist-plugin-campaigns/README.md

 ### Dependencies ###

-Requires php version 5.3 or later.
+This plugin requires phplist release 3.2.2 or later, and requires php version 5.3 or later.

-Requires the Common Plugin version 3 to be installed.
-You should install or upgrade to the latest version.
+You also need to install the Common Plugin version 3, and should install or upgrade to the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###